AdrianGonz97/refined-cf-pages-action/README.md

 ---

-In the off chance that you need **build-time secrets** (which you should try to avoid if possible for previews), then you'll need to use the `pull_request_target` event _with_ manual approvals before each deployment.
+In the off chance that you need **build-time secrets** (which you should try to avoid for previews), then you'll need to use the `pull_request_target` event _with_ manual approvals before each deployment.

 > [!IMPORTANT]
 > With this method, each PR needs to be reviewed thoroughly before deployment approval to ensure that secrets are not being exposed via malicious code.
 Use with discretion.